Disease Guide ·Pancreatitis ·2026

 3Can pancreatitis in cats be cured?

-Acute pancreatitis episodes can resolve with proper treatment, but the underlying tendency often remains.
-Some cats have a single episode and never relapse.
-Others develop chronic pancreatitis with recurring flare-ups.
-There's no cure for the chronic form — management focuses on controlling flare-ups, maintaining nutrition, and treating concurrent conditions like IBD.
-Long-term prognosis is generally fair to good with proper management.
+Acute episodes resolve, but underlying tendency often remains.
+Some cats have one episode; others develop chronic pancreatitis with recurring flare-ups.
+No cure for chronic form - management focuses on controlling flares, nutrition, and treating concurrent IBD and liver disease.

 4How is pancreatitis diagnosed in cats?

-The Spec fPL (feline pancreatic lipase) blood test is the most reliable non-invasive diagnostic tool.
-Abdominal ultrasound can show changes in the pancreas but may miss mild cases.
-General blood work helps assess overall organ function and check for concurrent disease.
-A pancreatic biopsy is the definitive test but is rarely performed because it requires surgery.
-Diagnosis often relies on a combination of clinical signs, blood tests, and imaging.
+Spec fPL blood test is most reliable.
+Abdominal ultrasound shows pancreatic changes but may miss mild cases.
+Blood work assesses organ function.
+Biopsy is definitive but rarely done.
+Diagnosis combines clinical signs, blood tests, and imaging.

 5Should cats with pancreatitis eat?